Did you know you can easily make your own homeopathic remedies?

 There are several ways to graft homeopathic remedies, which can extend them infinitely.

 - Dry to Dry Grafting: You simply take a couple of pellets of another dry remedy and add them to blank homeopathic pellets.
 I make bottles of blank pellets beforehand.
-I put blank pellets in a small plastic cup and using a plastic spoon transfer them into my 5/8 dram amber bottles.
-Once you inoculate the blanks add a couple of drops of alcohol to the bottle, shake it, label it and store it properly.
+I put blank pellets in a small plastic cup and using a plastic spoon transfer them into my little 5/8 dram amber bottles.
+Once you inoculate the blanks add just one or two drops of alcohol to the bottle, shake it, label it and store it properly.

 - Wet to Wet Grafting: This is the easiest way to graft a homeopathic remedy.
 Take one drop of a wet remedy and add it to another dropper bottle filled with 1/3 alcohol and 2/3 water.
 This is what I did for my friends with a hard-to-find nosode (special type of remedy) for a nasty bug going around.